Harold Washington: Early life and education

-Harold Lee Washington was born on April 15, 1922, at Cook County Hospital in Chicago, Illinois, to Roy and Bertha Washington.
+Harold Lee Washington was born on April 15, 1922, at Cook County Hospital in Chicago, to Roy and Bertha Washington.
 While still in high school in Lawrenceville, Illinois, Roy met Bertha from nearby Carrier Mills and the two married in 1916 in Harrisburg, Illinois.
-Their first son, Roy Jr., was born in Carrier Mills before the family moved to Chicago where Roy enrolled in Kent College of Law.
-A lawyer, he became one of the first black precinct captains in the city, and a Methodist minister.
-In 1918, daughter Geneva was born and second son Edward was born in 1920.
-Bertha left the family, possibly to seek her fortune as a singer, and the couple divorced in 1928.
-Bertha remarried and had seven more children including Ramon Price, who was an artist and eventually became chief curator of The DuSable Museum of African American History.
+At a time when most African Americans and Chicago residents supported the Republican Party, Roy Washington was one of the first black precinct captains for the Chicago Democratic Party; he also worked as a lawyer and Methodist minister.

+Bertha left the family, possibly to seek her fortune as a singer, when Harold was four.
 Harold Washington grew up in Bronzeville, a Chicago neighborhood that was the center of black culture for the entire Midwest in the early and middle 20th century.
-Edward and Harold stayed with their father while Roy Jr. and Geneva were cared for by grandparents.
-After attending St Benedict the Moor Boarding School in Milwaukee from 1928 to 1932, Washington attended DuSable High School, then a newly established racially segregated public high school, and was a member of its first graduating class.
-In a 1939 citywide track meet, Washington placed first in the 110-meter high hurdles event, and second in the 220-meter low hurdles event.
-Between his junior and senior year of high school, Washington dropped out, claiming that he no longer felt challenged by the coursework.
-He worked at a meatpacking plant for a time before his father helped him get a job at the U.S. Treasury branch in the city.
-There he met Nancy Dorothy Finch, whom he married soon after; Washington was 19 years old and Dorothy was 17 years old.
-Seven months later, the U.S. was drawn into World War II with the bombing of Pearl Harbor by the Japanese on Sunday, December 7, 1941.
+Edward and Harold stayed with their father, while Roy Jr. and Geneva were cared for by their grandparents.
+After attending St. Benedict the Moor Boarding School in Milwaukee from 1928 to 1932, Washington attended DuSable High School, a new racially segregated public school, from 1936 to 1939.
+In a citywide track meet in 1939, Washington claimed first place in the 110-meter high hurdles and second place in the 220-meter low hurdles, playing a key role in the school's victory in the Chicago Public League Championship that year.

+Washington left high school during his senior year and joined the Civilian Conservation Corps in 1939.
+He later worked at a meatpacking plant before his father helped him get a job at the U.S. Treasury branch in the city.
+There he met Nancy Dorothy Finch, whom he married soon after; Washington was 19 and Dorothy was 17.

 Military service

-In 1942, Washington was drafted into the United States Army for the war effort and after basic training, sent overseas as part of a racially segregated unit of the U.S. Army Air Corps unit of Engineers.
-After the American invasion of the Philippines in 1944, on Leyte Island and later the main Luzon island, Washington was part of a unit building runways for bombers, protective fighter aircraft, refueling planes, and returning damaged aircraft.
-Eventually, Washington rose to the rank of First Sergeant in the Army Air Forces.
+In 1942, Washington was drafted into the United States Army for the war effort and, after basic training, sent overseas as part of the 1887th Engineer Aviation Battalion, a racially segregated unit of the Air Force Engineers.
+Washington was part of a unit that built a bomber landing strip on Angaur island in Palau just 20 days, an action that earned the unit a Meritorious Service Unit Award.
+Eventually, Washington rose to the rank of First Sergeant in the Army Air Forces; he was honorably discharged in 1946 and was awarded his high school diploma from DuSable.